 Medical Editor: John P. Cunha, DO, FACOEP

 Sodium Acetate is an electrolyte replenisher used as a source of sodium, for addition to intravenous (IV) fluids to prevent or correct low levels of sodium in the blood (hyponatremia).
-This medication is available in generic form.
-Common side effects include sodium overload.
+Sodium acetate is available in generic form.
+Common side effects of sodium acetate include:

 Sodium Acetate Injection is administered intravenously only after dilution in a larger volume of fluid.
 The dose and rate of administration depends on the individual needs of the patient.
 Sodium Acetate may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Sodium Acetate should be used only if prescribed.
 Consult your doctor before breastfeeding.